I've lived in Fort Lauderdale for over 20 years now, and I want to share tips on how to enjoy my city without emptying your wallet!

-The diner is open twenty four hours a day,seven days a week - so if you're looking for breakfast at ten in the morning, or in the early hours after partying, this is the place to go.
-Don't expect luxury - this is a diner after all - but believe me, this is and always has been a haunt for the rich and famous.
+The diner is open 24 hours a day, 7 days a week, so if you're looking for breakfast at ten in the morning, or in the early hours after partying, this is the place to go.
+Don't expect luxury—this is a diner after all—but believe me, this is and always has been a haunt for the rich and famous.

 It's a wonderful place for a picnic lunch and there are several places nearby where you can buy excellent (budget) takeout food.
 You might have to share a little with the many squirrels who live there but that's cool.

 This small park totally restores the spirits.
-Watch the boats go by - enjoy the ancient trees dripping with typically Floridian Spanish moss - this is truly a private oasis and yet is in the heart of Fort Lauderdale.
+Watch the boats go by and enjoy the ancient trees dripping with typically Floridian Spanish moss.
+This is truly a private oasis and yet is in the heart of Fort Lauderdale.

 If you have room for lunch after your magnificent Floridian breakfast, I recommend Mangos Restaurant and Lounge.
-Or take a look at the menu at the historic Riverside Hotel (pictured above) which also dates from the nineteen thirties.
+Or take a look at the menu at the historic Riverside Hotel (pictured above) which also dates from the 1930s.

 These might also interest you: